codelogn/WinWork/docs/PROJECT_STATUS.md

 ### **🎉 PROJECT STATUS: COMPLETE & SUCCESSFUL**

-LinkerApp is a **fully functional, production-ready** application that:
+WinWork is a **fully functional, production-ready** application that:

 - ✅ **Meets all original requirements**
 - ✅ **Exceeds expectations** with bonus features